thecodersguilduk/tcg_site/site/blog/discover-how-digital-skills-training-is-transforming-the-uk-tech-sector.md

 ---
-title: "Discover How Digital Skills Training is Transforming the UK Tech Sector "
+title: 'Discover How Digital Skills Training is Transforming the UK Tech Sector '
-meta_title: "Discover How Digital Skills Training is Transforming the UK Tech Sector "
+meta_title: 'Discover How Digital Skills Training is Transforming the UK Tech Sector '
 meta_description: The Coders Guild team is incredibly proud to congratulate all the participants for successfully graduating from our Digital Skills Bootcamps this week!
 time: 4 mins
 author: Crispin Read
-avatar: ../team/crispin.jpeg
+avatar: ../images/team/crispin.jpeg
 featured_image: /images/blog/ux-indonesia-pqzrfbhd9r0-unsplash.jpg
 excerpt: The Coders Guild team is incredibly proud to congratulate all the participants for successfully graduating from our Digital Skills Bootcamps